- Your State

 If you live in New Jersey, you have access to more K-12 education options than you might realize.
 Navigating these options can help you find a school where your child thrives, but it can also feel overwhelming at first.
 This post will breakdown the six types of schools available to you in New Jersey, as well as provide additional education resources to help you find the best learning environment for your child.

 There are a variety of school choices available to New Jersey families.
-You can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, and homeschooling.
+You can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.

 Most New Jersey families choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by federal, state, and local government.
 Did you know that New Jersey spends an average of $16,543 per public school student each year?